ALERTua/pr_pyscript/example/service/3_expert/README.md

 ## Pyscript service Example

-These examples assume you already got to know the previous chapters frrom the [Introduction](../README.md).
+These examples assume you already got to know the previous chapters from the [Introduction](../README.md).

 ### Index